medusa-project/kumquat/README.md

 [Test it](http://localhost:8182/iiif/2/7b7e08f0-0b13-0134-1d55-0050569601ca-a/full/500,/0/default.jpg)

+# Upgrading

+## Upgrading the database schema

+`bin/rails db:migrate`

+## Upgrading the Elasticsearch index schema(s)

+Rather than trying to change the existing indexes in place, the procedure is to create a new set of indexes, populate them with documents, and then switch the the application over to use them.
+The necessary steps are:

+1. `bin/rails elasticsearch:create_next_indexes`
+2. `bin/rails elasticsearch:populate_next_indexes`
+3. `bin/rails elasticsearch:migrate_schema_versions`
+4. Restart Rails

 # Notes

 ## Tests

+Medusa storage must be mounted and Elasticsearch and Cantaloupe must be running in order for all of the tests to pass.

 Test fixtures are based on production Medusa data.
 `test/fixtures/collections.yml` contains the collections used for testing.